usnistgov/iheos-toolkit2/xdstools2/src/main/webapp/toolkitx/testkit/tests/20000d/query_for_fd_de_assoc/readme.txt

-This uses a GetFolderAndContents query setting the parameters, $XDSFolderEntryUUID, using the XDSFolder.entryUUID returned in the previous step and $MetadataLevel equals two (1).
+This uses a GetFolderAndContents query setting the parameters, $XDSFolderEntryUUID, using the XDSFolder.entryUUID returned in the previous step and $MetadataLevel equals one (1).

 The goal is to cross-reference that the Document Registry generate two FD-DE HM Associations for the new version of the Folder and these referenced the Document Entry objects originally created.